lgaudinier/react/README.md

 ### Instructions - How to Get The App Up and Running

 Assumptions:
-- You have knowledge of the terminal and you have node.js installed on your computer.
+- You have knowledge of the terminal and you have node.js installed on your computer (you can install it here: https://nodejs.org/en/download/).
 There is a copy of the code being hosted at GitHub here: https://lgaudinier.github.io/react/ if your local does not cooperate.

 Steps:
 1. Navigate to the GitHub repository (https://github.com/autodesk-wpe-coding-challenge) and switch to the transaction-ui-lindsay branch